Diocese of Trenton

-The Diocese of Trenton is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in central New Jersey in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Newark.

-The mother church of the Diocese of Trenton is the Cathedral of St. Mary of the Assumption in Trenton with the Co-Cathedral of St. Robert Bellarmine in Freehold.
-Since 2010, the bishop of Trenton has been David M. O'Connell.
+The Diocese of Trenton is a diocese of the Catholic Church in central New Jersey in the United States.
+It is a suffragan diocese of the Archdiocese of Newark.
+The mother church is the Cathedral of St. Mary of the Assumption in Trenton with the Co-Cathedral of St. Robert Bellarmine in Freehold.
+The bishop is David M. O'Connell.

 Territory

 The Diocese of Trenton encompasses Burlington, Mercer, Monmouth, and Ocean counties.
-As of 2021, it serves a population of 774,000 in 107 parishes.
+In 2021, it had a population of 774,000 Catholics.

 History

 1700 to 1800

-Although the British Provinces of East New Jersey and West New Jersey were not officially welcoming to Catholics, they tended to ignore their presence.
+Although the British Provinces of East Jersey and West Jersey were not officially welcoming to Catholics, they tended to ignore their presence.
 The first resident priest in West Jersey was Jesuit Joseph Greaton, who arrived around 1732.
-In 1744, Reverend Theodore Schneider was visiting the families of Catholic ironworkers in the southern part of the territory.
-In 1764, Reverend Ferdinand Steinmeyer took over this duty.
+In 1744, Theodore Schneider was visiting the families of Catholic ironworkers in the southern part of the territory.
+In 1764, Ferdinand Steinmeyer took over this duty.

 The assistance of Catholic French troops during the American Revolution helped to abate anti-Catholic sentiment in all of the 13 original colonies.
 In 1784, Pope Pius VI erected the Apostolic Prefecture of the United States of America, including all of the new United States.
 In 1789, the same pope raised this prefecture to the Diocese of Baltimore.

 1800 to 1881

-The first Catholic Mass in Trenton was celebrated in the printing office of Isaac Collins around 1804.
+The first Catholic mass in Trenton was celebrated in the printing office of Isaac Collins around 1804.
 In 1811, the services were moved to the home of John Baptist Sartori, a consular official who represented the commercial interests of the Papal States in the United States.
 To accommodate the increasing number of worshipers, Bishop Michael Egan of Philadelphia worked with local backers to construct St. John the Baptist in 1814, the first Catholic parish in New Jersey.

 When Pope Pius VII erected the Diocese of New York and the Diocese of Philadelphia in 1808, he split the new state of New Jersey between the two dioceses.
 However, when Pope Pius IX erected the Diocese of Newark in 1853, he reunited the state of New Jersey as its initial territory.
 The Trenton area would remain part of the Diocese of Newark for the next 28 years.

-In 1865, Anthony Smith purchased the site of the present day Cathedral of St. Mary of the Assumption.
+In 1865, Anthony Smith purchased the site of the present-day Cathedral of St. Mary of the Assumption.
 It had previously served as the headquarters for Hessian troops during the Battle of Trenton in December 1776.
 Construction of the church began in 1866, and Bishop James Bayley of Newark dedicated the new cathedral in 1871.
-The Catholic population of New Jersey grew rapidly, from 25,000 in 1860 to 130,000 in 1880.
+The Catholic population of New Jersey grew rapidly, from 25,000 in 1860 to 130,000 in 1880.In 1874, the Sisters of St. Francis of Philadelphia opened St. Francis Hospital in Trenton.